-Remember the times when Neem leaves were an unmatched remedy for every problem of the body and beyond?
-Words of wise grandmoms listing the benefits of neem, though outdated, still hold true to the T. Irrespective of the advent of new age products and medicines, neem still holds a strong place in the world of medicine and wellness.
+Remember the times when neem leaves were an unmatched remedy for every problem of the body and beyond?
+Irrespective of the advent of new age products and medicines, neem still holds a strong place in the world of medicine and wellness.
 Particularly, neem oil, extracted from the very seed (or fruit) of the tropical neem tree, also called as Azadirachta indica or Indian Lilac.
-The list of neem oil benefits is not just long but also backed by various studies and research.
-So let’s take a ‘tour-de-neem oil’ by the end of which, I assure, this magic potion would have become an inseparable part of your life.
+The list of benefits of neem oil is not just long but also backed by various studies and research.
+So let’s take a tour-de-neem oil by the end of which, I assure, this magic potion would have become an inseparable part of your life.

 Here’s a peek into the things discussed in this article…